 Other than extra curricular activities, school is in full swing as well.
 I am taking a victory lap because I am pursuing a double major and am also on the

 OU women’s soccer team, but it is still hard to believe I am 1/3 of the way through my last fall semester of college.
 It is a bittersweet relationship.
 Everyone who is not in college says to enjoy this time, but I am certainly ready to move on and start working.

 This week we had a Career Fair with the university as well as one for only the Russ College.
 It is nice we have an exclusive career fair, because you know going into it, companies are looking strictly for people in engineering and technology.
 I have gotten a few interviews and I’m looking forward to moving on in the career process, which will hopefully result in a full-time job soon.

 Junior, Chemical and Biomolecular Engineering

-Senior, Industrial and Systems Engineering
+Senior, Mechanical Engineering

 Athens, OH 17 October 2013 – I am in my fourth year as a member of the Ohio University Synchronized Skating team.
 The skating team is a great way for me to relax and remove myself from school for a few hours each week.
 I think the fact that I have a good group of close friends that are not in any of my classes has been one of the best things that came out of joining a club sport.
 As much as I enjoy my friends from class, it is really nice to have a group of friends who have no idea what I am talking about when it comes to classes; it forces me to forget about the stress of classes for a little while and just truly enjoy myself.

 Another great part of being on a club sports team for me is that I get to practice my leadership skills.
 I have been the team president for the last three years, and the last two years I have also been the head coach.
 It is really stressful at times, but having the responsibility of both of those positions has taught me a lot about my leadership style, and has also helped me immensely with my time management skills.